sourcegraph/careers/README.md

 ### Our team

 Our team consists of talented, collaborative, driven individuals who are attracted to the massive problem we are tackling.
 We work in an open environment that treats people in a first-class manner and provides them with ownership, responsibility, and autonomy.
+See the [Sourcegraph handbook](https://about.sourcegraph.com/handbook) for more about what it's like to work at Sourcegraph.

 ### Our work